Yuliang-Liu/ABCNet_Chinese/README.md

 A demo for end-to-end English and Chinese text spotting using ABCNet.
 This is an old model that was trained a long ago, which serves as a base setting for others to train their own model on Chinese or other language.
 Official [ABCNet_v2](https://arxiv.org/abs/2105.03620) models will be updated in [AdelaiDet](https://github.com/aim-uofa/AdelaiDet).

 # Installation
-Install detectron2 using the provided version (support visualized Chinese text):
+Install detectron2 using the provided version (support visualizing Chinese text):
 ```
 python -m pip install -e d2
 ```